Line Protection or Feeder Overview Simple

 Read Also: SIPROTEC 5

-Electrical Line Protection must have some special features, such as:
+Electrical Line Protection special features:

 1. During a fault, the only circuit breaker closest to the fault point must trip.